 For the purposes of the present document, the terms given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

+3GPP sensing data: Data derived from 3GPP radio signals impacted (e.g. reflected, refracted, diffracted) by an object or environment of interest for sensing purposes, and optionally processed within the 5G system.

 5G Wireless sensing: 5GS feature providing capabilities to get information about characteristics of the environment and/or objects within the environment (e.g. shape, size, speed, location, distances or relative motion between objects, etc) using NR RF signals and, in some cases, previously defined information available in EPC and/or E-UTRA.

 Motion rate accuracy describes the closeness of the measured magnitude of the target object’s vibration frequency caused by part(s) of the target object to the true magnitude of the target object’s vibration frequency.